prakharg24/prakharg24.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Prakhar.
+I'm a first year PhD student under [Prof Golnoosh Farnadi](https://gfarnadi.github.io/) at [UdeM](https://www.umontreal.ca/) and [Mila](https://mila.quebec/en/).
 I recently graduated from [NUS](https://www.comp.nus.edu.sg/){:target="_blank"}, with a Masters of Computing (AI specialization) under [Prof. Reza Shokri](https://www.comp.nus.edu.sg/~reza/){:target="_blank"}.
 Prior to that, I did my BTech in Computer Science and Engineering from [IIT Delhi](https://www.cse.iitd.ernet.in/){:target="_blank"} and worked at [Advanced Digital Sciences Center, Singapore](https://adsc.illinois.edu/){:target="_blank"} as a Research Engineer for two years.
 My research interests involve studying the challenges that arise in machine learning when moving from the sandbox to the real world, including fairness, privacy, adversarial robustness, compression, etc., by uncovering the learning dynamics of neural models.
 My long term goal is a career in research and academia in the field of AI.

-I'm starting my PhD under [Prof Golnoosh Farnadi](https://gfarnadi.github.io/) at [UdeM](https://www.umontreal.ca/) and [Mila](https://mila.quebec/en/) from September 2023!

 News!
 ------
+* _[Sep 2023]_ I've started my PhD at [Mila](https://mila.quebec/en/) in Montreal.
+Open to new collaborations, feel free to send me an email!
 * _[June 2023]_ Our paper **"On the Impact of Machine Learning Randomness of Group Fairness"** won the [best paper award](https://twitter.com/FAccTConference/status/1668334064653434881) at FAccT 2023!
 * _[June 2023]_ Our paper **"On the Impact of Machine Learning Randomness of Group Fairness"** is now available online at ACM Digital Library. [\[link\]](https://dl.acm.org/doi/abs/10.1145/3593013.3594116){:target="_blank"} [\[pdf\]](http://prakharg24.github.io/files/fairness_variance.pdf){:target="_blank"}
 * _[Apr 2023]_ Our paper **"On the Impact of Machine Learning Randomness of Group Fairness"** got accepted in FAccT 2023.
 Camera-ready version coming soon.